flindersuni/DeepThoughtHPC-docs/docs/source/SLURM/SLURMIntro.md

     # %j will append the 'Job ID' from SLURM.
     # %x will append the 'Job Name' from SLURM
     # %
-    #SBATCH --output=/home/$FAN/%x-%j.out.txt
+    #SBATCH --output=/home/<FAN>/%x-%j.out.txt
-    #SBATCH --error=/home/$FAN/%x-%j.err.txt
+    #SBATCH --error=/home/<FAN>/%x-%j.err.txt
     ##################################################################
-    # You can leave this commented out, or submit to hpc_general
+    # The default partition is 'general'.
-    # Valid partitions are hpc_general and hpc_melfeu
+    # Valid partitions are general, gpu and melfu
     ##SBATCH --partition=PARTITIONNAME
     #
     ##################################################################
-    # Tell SLURM how long your job should run for, at most.
+    # Tell SLURM how long your job should run for as a hard limit.
-    # SLURM will kill/stop the job if it goes over this amount of time.
-    # Currently, this is unlimited - however, but the longer your job
-    # runs, the worse your Fairshare score becomes!
+    # My setting a shorter time limit, it is more likely that your
+    # job will be scheduled when attempting to backfill jobs.
     #
-    # In the future this will have a limit, so best to get used to
-    # setting it now.
+    # The current cluster-wide limit is 14 Days from Start of Execution.
     #
     # The command format is as follows: #SBATCH --time=DAYS-HOURS
     #SBATCH --time=14=0